traefik/traefik/docs/configuration/backends/consulcatalog.md

 | `<prefix>.frontend.whiteList.sourceRange=RANGE`             | List of IP-Ranges which are allowed to access.<br>An unset or empty list allows all Source-IPs to access.
 If one of the Net-Specifications are invalid, the whole list is invalid and allows all Source-IPs to access. |
 | `<prefix>.frontend.whiteList.useXForwardedFor=true`         | Use `X-Forwarded-For` header as valid source of IP for the white list.                                                                                                                                                 |

+### Multiple frontends for a single service
+If you need to support multiple frontends for a service, for example when having multiple Rules that can't be combined, specify them as follows:

+    `<prefix>`.frontends.`<name>`.rule

+Name here is an arbitrary name, just like it is in other backends.
+You can use any setting that applies to frontend from the table above, instead of `rule`.
+Please note that when using this, the `<prefix>`.frontend.* is ignored.

 ### Custom Headers

 !!! note